Mushtaq Ahmad Khan: Senator

 Before becoming a senator in 2018, Khan was the Provincial President of Jamaat-e-Islami Khyber Pakhtunkhwa until he resigned from the party's internal post in April 2022.

 Khan was elected to the Senate of Pakistan as a candidate of Jamaat-e-Islami Pakistan on a general seat from Khyber Pakhtunkhwa in the 2018 Pakistani Senate election, backed by 7 votes of his party members in the provincial assembly of Khyber Pakhtunkhwa.
 He took his oath as Senator on 12 March 2018.

 In February 2021, when a video about Pakistan Tehreek-e-Insaf members taking bribes for Senate elections was leaked, a sub-committee was formed to investigate the matter.
 The committee consisted of Shireen Mazari, Fawad Chaudhry and Mirza Shahzad Akbar.
 Khan was amongst four members who were summoned to explain their position as to how they won Senate elections.

 In October 2021 he was elected as President of Jamaat-e-Islami Khyber Pakhtunkhwa chapter for the third time consecutively.
 After his resignation as Provincial President of the Party in April 2022 due to his increased involvement in the Senate of Pakistan, he was succeeded by Muhammad Ibrahim Khan.

 During his tenure as senator, he has been a member of at least 6 sub-committees of the houses including: "Devolution (Chairperson Committee)", "Select Committee on The Islamabad Capital Territory Trust (Amendment) Bill, 2020", "Cabinet Secretariat", "House Business Advisory Committee", "Defence", "Inter-Provincial Coordination", "Federal Education and Professional Training", and "Parliamentary Committee to Protect Minorities from Forced Conversions".

 In February 2022 he was declared amongst the top 5 senators that spoke on the floor of the senate.

 His term as a senator ended in March 2024, along with that of 51 other lawmakers.

 He has participated in Pashtun Tahafuz Movement gatherings, including the Pashtun National Jirga.

+Founding the PRM

+In January 2026, he announced the launch of a new political party, the Pakistan Rights Movement (PRM).
+The party was presented as an Islamic-democratic political platform advocating governance rooted in the 1973 Constitution, which Mushtaq described as combining Islamic principles with fundamental rights.
+Ideologically, the party positions itself around social and economic justice, opposition to corruption and elite dominance, and the protection of civil liberties, including freedom of expression and press freedom.
+Mushtaq criticised the existing political system as unrepresentative and argued for greater public participation in decision-making, alongside reforms aimed at addressing poverty, inequality, unemployment, and institutional concentration of power.